mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

     > You can instead autofill each field from the credentials file in your `home` directory.
 To create the credentials file, [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), then [configure the credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) with your access key, secret key, and region.
 Once the file is configured, select a field on the **Authenticate AWS Secrets Manager** window, then select <img alt="Documentation icon" src="https://assets.postman.com/postman-docs/documentation-icon-v8-10.jpg#icon" width="16px"> **Autofill from config file**.
     >
-    > Postman checks the `main` and `default` profiles in that order in your credentials.
+    > Postman checks the `main` and `default` profiles in that order in your credentials file.
 You can learn more about the credentials [file format](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html) and [default location](https://docs.aws.amazon.com/sdkref/latest/guide/file-location.html) of the file in your `home` directory.
     <!-- TODO: verify the credentials file instructions -->

 1. Select **Authenticate**.